Posts

 Forgive, But Don’t Forget

 Forgiveness sets you free.
 Memory keeps you wise.
-There is an old saying that goes, “Forgive and Forget”.
+There is an old saying, "Forgive and forget."
 But life teaches us something different.
-Forgive - yes.
+Forgive,yes.
 But never forget what it taught you.
 Forgiveness is an internal release.
-It’s the act of unhooking yourself from.
-The weight of resentment.
-When you forgive, you are not saying what happenned was Okay but you are saying to yourself.
-And to others that “You are choosing peace over poison”.
-But forgetting?
-That is a different story…..
-Because every painful moment, every betrayal, every disappointment - carries a hidden lesson.
-Sometimes its is about boundaries.
-Sometimes it is about trusting your gut feeling.
-And often, it is about learning who truly needs and deserves your energy.
-If you forget what actually happened and how you felt at that moment, you might heal - but the chance and risk of repeating the same mistake is high.
+It means freeing yourself from the weight of resentment.
+When you forgive, you are not saying what happened was okay.
+Instead you are telling yourself and others that you are choosing peace over poison.
+Forgetting is a different story.
+Every painful moment, every betrayal and every disappointment carries a hidden lesson.
+Sometimes, it is about setting boundaries.
+Sometimes, it is about trusting your instincts.
+Often it is about figuring out who truly needs and deserves your energy.
+If y ou forget what really happenned and how you felt that moment, you might heal.
+However, the chance of repeating the same mistake is high.
 If you remember, you carry forward the wisdom.
-Forgiveness is a wisdom, and Memory acts a...
+Forgiveness is wisom, and memorey is a tool.
+Together, they form the foundati...

 Early to Bed and Early to Rise Keeps a Person Healthy Wealthy and Wise